-I have worked with quite a few people with diabetes, and through consistent work with a dietitian and my exercise programs, we’ve always been able to gain control of body weight.
+I have worked with quite a few people with diabetes (most of them have type 2), and through consistent work with a dietitian and my exercise programs, we’ve always been able to gain control of body weight.

 But a lot of diabetics get to a stage where they also want to improve their fitness and build up some muscle mass.
 This is entirely possible without messing with blood glucose and insulin levels.

 But before you just jump in and buy the first whey protein powder, I have done some careful research and analysis with my dietitian to come up with a list of the best protein

 #3 Orgain Organic